A ductless mini-split compressor on the external wall of a home

 Options for Installing Your Mini-Split Outdoor Unit

-The two options you can choose from for installing the outdoor unit are wall-mounted or ground-mounted.
+Let’s start with the outdoor unit.
+The two options you can choose from here are wall-mounted or ground-mounted.

 Wall-Mounted Mini-Splits